What is a flood map?

 A flood map identifies land that is at risk of flooding from rivers.

 The regional council is producing flood maps for the 26 Northland catchments identified as having the highest level of potential flood risk, as part of the Priority Rivers Project.

 The maps are designed to raise awareness of where flood hazard areas are and inform decision-making, to help minimise the impacts of flooding in our region.

 The maps have been compiled using an assessment of best available information, and should give a good indication of the areas at risk of flooding.

-However, flood mapping is a complex process which can never be completely accurate.
+However, flood mapping is a complex process which involves some approximation of the natural features and processes associated with flooding.
 Before using the flood maps, please ensure that you understand the disclaimer.

 What’s on the maps?

 The flood maps show the likely extent of river flooding during a 10-year or 100-year flood event.
 A 10-year flood area has a 10% chance of flooding annually, whilst the more extensive 100-year flood area has a 1% chance of flooding annually.

 To find out more about the flood maps and how they are used, see our Frequently Asked Questions.

 Download the Frequently Asked Questions (PDF, 456 KB)